 New research from UK100 indicates that a “retrofit army” of nearly half a million builders, electricians and plumbers will be needed to help meet the government’s objective of becoming Net Zero by 2050.
 Our research to launch the Taskforce in July showed that more than 3.1 million job posts affected by the shift to green jobs will need access to skills and training from government and industry.

-The Taskforce has submitted a proposal to the Chancellor, Rishi Sunak, to unlock £100bn as part of the Spending Review, which closes on 24 September 2020, along with a 5-point Resilient Recovery Declaration.
+The Taskforce submitted a proposal to the chancellor, Rishi Sunak, in September 2020 to unlock £100bn as part of his Spending Review, along with a 5-point Resilient Recovery Declaration.
 The finance should be predominantly met from the private sector with the Treasury pump-priming £5bn via a Net Zero Development Bank.

 The leaders of the following local authorities have signed up to the declaration: